pink-junkjard/hyperfiddle/README.md

-# Hyperfiddle — Functional data sync for Datomic APIs
+# Hyperfiddle — a Hypermedia Function

 Hyperfiddle abstracts over client/server data sync for APIs.
 If React.js is managed DOM, Hyperfiddle is managed database and network.
 Managed I/O is not the point.
 The point is: *what does managed I/O make possible that wasn't possible before?*